-Our aim is to ensure that all filming activities are carried out safely and with minimum disruption to our residents and businesses.
+Our aim is to ensure that all filming and photography activities are carried out safely and with minimum disruption to our residents and businesses.
 We aim to achieve this by:

 - providing a friendly and effective service, using our local knowledge and expertise in dealing with all manner of filming enquiries and facilitating large and small shoots

 - co-ordinating Council services and providing a trouble-shooting service

 - protecting the interests of our residents and ensuring that those filming on-street adhere to best practice and to all Council requirements

 Apply to film

 To film or photograph in the Royal Borough of Kensington and Chelsea, you will need need to apply for a Notice of No Objection unless your shoot is all of the following:

 - cast and crew is under 5 people

 - all equipment is handheld, and